Understanding Concussions: Causes, Symptoms, and Treatment

 - Difficulty falling asleep

-Athletes should be immediately removed from play, and must not return until assessed and cleared by a medical doctor or licensed healthcare practitioner with training in concussion management.
-Continuing to play can increase the risk for more severe, long lasting concussion symptoms, and/or increase the chance of further injury.
+If a significant blow to the head or body occurs and one or more symptoms are present, suspect a concussion.
+Athletes should be removed from play immediately and not return until assessed by a healthcare professional trained in concussion management.
+Continuing to play can increase the risk of prolonged symptoms or further injury.

 - Manual Therapy and Neck Rehab